nf-core/eager/docs/usage.md

 #### `--gatk_ug_jar`

 Specify a path to a local copy of a GATK 3.5 `.jar` file, preferably version '3.5-0-g36282e4'.
-The download location of this may be avaliable from the GATK forums of the Broad Institute.
+The download location of this may be available from the GATK forums of the Broad Institute.

 > You must manually report your version of GATK 3.5 in publications/MultiQC as it is not included in our container.